apptainer/apptainer-userdocs/singularity_and_docker.rst

-If you wish to use an existing Docker or OCI container as the basis for a new container, you will need to specify it as the *bootstrap* source in a {Singularity} definition file.
+If you wish to use an existing Docker or OCI container as the basis for a new container, you will need to specify it as the *bootstrap* source in a {Project} definition file.

-Just as you can run or pull containers from different registries using a ``docker://`` URI, you can use different headers in a definition file to instruct {Singularity} where to find the container you want to use as the starting point for your build.
+Just as you can run or pull containers from different registries using a ``docker://`` URI, you can use different headers in a definition file to instruct {Project} where to find the container you want to use as the starting point for your build.

 Registries In Definition Files